 Travel is in my blood.

-I enjoy sharing the travel love with readers and clients, helping them get straight to the bits of travel they love without all the boring bits that get in the way.
-Like research, and planning, and trawling the internet, googling like crazy trying to work out if that hotel really is any good or if it’ll be hot somewhere at a particular time of year.
+I aimed to help with the research and planning, so those who found my site could avoid trawling the internet, googling like crazy trying to work out if that hotel really is any good, or if it will really be hot somewhere at a particular time of year.

 Why Savoir There?

-I want to share my knowledge of destinations through my writing and photography and help individuals plan their perfect trips; I love getting people ‘there’, without any hassle – wherever ‘there’ may be.
+I want to share my know-how through and help individuals plan their perfect trips; I love getting people ‘there’, without any hassle – wherever ‘there’ may be.

 Thanks for stopping by.